swiftlang/swift/docs/LibraryEvolution.rst

   in addition to *consuming* it.

 - Occasionally a library owner may want to override the inferred versions.
-This can be accomplished by providing explicit versioning information, as in the proposal.
+This can be accomplished by providing explicit versioning information, as described above.

 - Bugs in the tool manifest as bugs in client programs.